jonno85uk/TheftMapper/README.md

 ### Key
 The generated map visualises the various types of reports in various manners.

-* Red items indicate a stolen bike.
+* Red items indicate where a bike was stolen from.
 * Orange items indicate a burnt wreck of a bike.
 * Blue items indicate a sighting of a stolen bike (in use on the roads)
 * Green items indicate a found motorbike (not a wreck)